-Mascharak, the lead author, identified a drug, verteporfin, which is approved by the U.S. Food and Drug Administration to treat an eye disease by blocking the mechanical-stress signaling in cells.
+Mascharak, the lead author, identified a drug, verteporfin, which is approved by the U.S. Food and Drug Administration to treat an eye disease.
 The researchers made surgical wounds in mice under anesthesia and applied mechanical strain to the healing wound while also applying verteporfin to the wound.

 The results were astounding, Longaker said.
 The healed skin looked completely normal.
 “There must be three things for wound healing to be true skin regeneration,” Longaker said.
 “The skin needs to have normal hair follicles and glands, it needs to have a normal appearance under a microscope, and it needs to be just as strong as normal skin.”

 “The first thing we were shocked by was the all the hair in the healed wound,” he said.
 “We were also able to see normal glands and showed that the skin was just as strong as unwounded skin.”

 Mascharak developed an artificial intelligence algorithm that compared microscopic images of skin to see if there were subtle differences that the human eye could not pick up.
 The algorithm was unable to find any differences between normal skin and skin regenerated with the assistance of verteporfin, Longaker said.